moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 Once the changes are pushed/merged to the repository the values will be applied to your Kubernetes namespace.

 #### Changing the number of instances (pods) on name space

-The number of app instances running on dev/prod is 1 by default, if the time the user has to wait to get reponse from the app is long, apart from trying to improving the performance through the codes (which is the key), you can increase the number of instances to reduce the wating time on dev/prod github workflows, for example :-
+The number of app instances running on `dev`/`prod` is 1 by default, if users experience long response times from the application (apart from trying to improving the performance through the code itself) you can increase the number of instances to reduce the wating time on `dev`/`prod` GitHub workflows, for example :-

 ```
 --set ReplicaCount=3
 ```

 #### Remember: “With great power comes great responsibility”  Your application’s namespace will be one of a number hosted on the same cluster, setting the values too high could crash the cluster!